Estimated read time: 3 minutes

 5) Refinement

 Don’t stop but adjust.
 What’s working?
 What’s not working in your authentic storytelling content marketing strategy?
-Adjust on the fly and constantly keep an eye out on those metrics to see what kind of content resonates with your audiences.
+Adjust on the fly and constantly keep an eye out for those metrics to see what kind of content resonates with your audiences.

 6) Sustainability